 How to Make Shrimp Scampi – Step-by-Step

-STEP 1: Combine the oil and 2 tablespoons of butter in a large skillet or saucepan over medium-high heat.
+Combine the olive oil and butter in a large skillet or saucepan over medium-high heat.
+When the butter melts, sauté garlic and sauté for 1 minute until fragrant.

 How to Thicken the Sauce